-As parents, we have to give an account for what we set before our children, so this is why establishing technological parental controls is necessary.
+As parents, we have to give an account of what we set before our children, so this is why establishing technological parental controls is necessary.

 Technology is, and forever will be, a necessary evil.
 Stay on top!

-If you are feeling overwhelmed by what it takes to keep you kids and family safe with all the devices, check out Cambelyn Coaching.
+If you are feeling overwhelmed by what it takes to keep your kids and family safe with all the devices, check out Cambelyn Coaching.
 Gayle is a wealth of knowledge and her site has helpful information.
-She can assist you in setting up things properly for your home and your kids, build connections and keep tech in check!
+She can assist you in setting up things properly for your home and your kids, build connections, and keep tech in check!